Glossary of French words and expressions in English: Z

 "Darn it!" or the British expression "Blimey!"
 This is a general exclamation (vulgar equivalent is merde alors !
-"Damn it!").
+"Shit, then!").
 Just plain zut is also in use, often repeated for effect: zut, zut et zut !
 There is an album by Frank Zappa, punningly titled Zoot Allures.
 The phrase is also used on the Saturday Night Live Weekend Update sketch by recurring character Jean K. Jean, played by Kenan Thompson as well as by John Goodman's Dan Conner in an episode of Roseanne when Roseanne dresses up in a sexy outfit and has a boudoir photo taken of her as a birthday gift for her husband.

 Not used as such in French

 Through the evolution of the language, many words and phrases are no longer used in modern French.
 Also there are expressions that, even though grammatically correct, do not have the same meaning in French as the English words derived from them.
 Some older word usages still appear in Quebec French.